cadergator10/opencomputer-security-system/README.md

    <li>search through code to make sure every version number is up to date.</li>
    <li>Bug testing and making sure it is squeaky clean!</li>
    <li>API to build your own programs that work with the server</li>
+   <li>Remote control program for 2.#.# systems
 </ol>

 Important information:
    The first number of a security system update is a full system update, which can possibly break previous systems.
 The second is a small update that doesn't involve updating every single device.
 Second number should be able to be mixed and matched (eg a 7.1 device works with a 7.0 server), but the first cannot (8.0 device SHOULD/WILL NOT work with a 7.0 device.)
    1.#.# ARE NEVER COMPATABLE WITH 2.#.# VERSIONS!
+   Future quality of life updates are not going to be compatable with 1.#.# if extra work is needed. (if you really want it, you can always add it in yourself and submit a pull request)